vespa-engine/blog/_posts/2021-11-11-result-diversification-with-vespa.md

 Before getting into the details on result diversification with Vespa, one needs to have a basic understanding of the distributed query execution in Vespa.
-For a query request that asks for a list of 100 best-ranking hits, the Vespa stateless content layer will fan out the query to the content nodes.
+For a query request that asks for a list of 100 best-ranking hits, the Vespa stateless container layer will fan out the query to the content nodes.
 Each content node produces a locally ranked list of top 100 <em>hits</em> out of potentially hundreds of millions of documents <em>matching</em> the query specification.
 The stateless layer merges the top 100 ranking <em>matches</em> from